STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

   * Hero Section.
   The hero shows an image of a popular nail design liked by clients.
   *About Section
   This gives users information of Thuy Lewis.
-On large screens an image of Thuy Lewis is seen and laid out in a row.
+On large screens an image of Thuy Lewis in action is seen and laid out in a row.
 However no image is seen on mobile device.
   *Testimonials Section
   This section gives reviews from clients.
 On mobile these are stacked vertically, however on larger screens there can be seen an extra review and set out in rows of twos.
   *Treatments Section